-Okay, good morning to you all.
-This morning, I want to talk about relationships, particularly marriages, good relationships.
-Because obviously, appreciate that this stream is about sustainability.
-When I was thinking about sustainability, I often think about sustainability, not just obviously work life, but also personal life.
+Good morning to you all.
+This morning, I want to talk about relationships, particularly good marriages and good relationships.
+This stream is about sustainability.
+I was thinking about sustainability, not just in business and work life, but also personal life.
 I have a confession to make, because incidents do make you stronger.
-I am on my second marriage and final, and it got me thinking about sustainability.
+I am on my second and final! marriage, and it got me thinking about sustainability.

-We all dream and hope that when we walk down the aisle that we are there at 95 years old on our rocking chair with Horlicks and slippers with our partner.
+We all dream and hope that when we walk down the aisle that we are there at 95 years old on our rocking chair with our partner.
 But often as we know, that isn't what ends up.
 I started to think why.
-I'll start to flip that over then to an organisation of the relationship that we should have between the partners of risk and reward.
+I'll start to flip that over then to an organisation to the relationship that we should have between the partners of risk and reward.
 That's what this session is really all about.
-It really stems from the fact that with so much going on in risk management, particularly financial services at the moment.
-And the Royal Commission, which we talk about a little bit tomorrow, also the APRA report on the CBA.
+It really stems from the fact of so much going on in risk management, particularly in financial services at the moment, with the Royal Commission, and the APRA report on the CBA.

-A lot of that was talking about the voices that were not being heard equally.
-In a marriage, there is a voice of both partners.
-This is all about the balance between the voices of the partners in the marriage to make it successful.
-I'm going to start off on a really good note, which is two glasses of champagne, which you might resonate to much better, and celebrating a happy marriage between risk and reward.
+The APRA report talks a lot about the voices that were not being heard equally.
+In a marriage, there is the voice of both partners.
+The balance between the voices of the partners to make it successful.
+I'm going to start off on a really good note, which is two glasses of champagne to celebrate a happy marriage between risk and reward.
 What does that look like?
-Now, in terms of it, I want to talk about four things:
+I will talk about four things:

 - The first one is to meet the partners.

 - Secondly, relationship dynamics between the partners in the relationship.

 - Thirdly, managing the marriage, because a good marriage requires work.